 A Personal Story

 Ten years ago, I had brain surgery to remove a tumour.
-After the operation, I lay in my hospital bed unable to move or speak.
+After the operation, I lay in my hospital bed feeling physically traumatised, as if my whole body had been smashed with a very heavy object.
+I had no energy and was unable to move or speak.

-Then I noticed that when I looked out of the hospital window at a tree outside, I felt a surge of energy.
-From zero to something; I felt better.
+Then I noticed that when I looked out of the hospital window at a tree outside, I felt a tangible surge of energy.
+I felt better when I was looking a the tree.
 I was intrigued and for as much time as I was able, I experimented with looking at the tree and then averting my gaze.
 The results were the same, when looking at the tree I experienced a soothing of the pain.

 The seeds were sown…. the realisation that nature is healing for the body / mind.
 If looking at a single tree from inside a hospital ward could make an impact, how much greater benefit would we experience by being surrounded by nature, by being immersed in it?